rng-guy/NFSMWBartender/README.md

 * Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,
 * Heat levels > 5 are now shown correctly in menus (requires [Binary](https://github.com/SpeedReflect/Binary/releases) for missing textures),
 * you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills, and
-* regular roadblock and Heavy / LeaderStrategy spawns no longer slow down in longer pursuits.
+* non-Strategy roadblock and Heavy / LeaderStrategy requests no longer slow down over time.

 &nbsp;